xinhe-lab/mapgen/README.md

 remotes::install_github("kevinlkx/mapgen")
 ```

-- Please install: `susieR`, if you want to run finemapping with GWAS
+- Please install `susieR` package, if you want to run finemapping with
-  summary statistics using SuSiE.
+  GWAS summary statistics using SuSiE.
 - Please install [TORUS](https://github.com/xqwen/torus) software
   package, if you want to run enrichment analysis using TORUS.